-Beer Braised & Grilled Bratwurst Recipe
+Delicious Beer Braised & Grilled Bratwurst Recipe

-Beer Braised & Grilled Bratwurst Recipe
+Delicious Beer Braised & Grilled Bratwurst Recipe

-Bratwurst is a type of sausage with origins in German cuisine.
-The types of ground meat commonly used in making brats are veal and pork.
-Some brats have a combination of both meats.
 The basic seasoning blend includes salt, pepper, and nutmeg.
-Though, bratwurst makers will often add other seasonings and perhaps some fresh herbs, such as parsley.
+However, bratwurst makers will often add other seasonings and perhaps some fresh herbs, such as parsley.
 The meat and seasoning mixture is piped into natural casings, generally pork casings.

 Bratwurst can be found either raw or pre-cooked.
 Once cooked or heated they are generally served inside a crusty hot dog style roll with toppings.
 The toppings commonly include mustard, grilled onions, and sauerkraut.
-A Wisconsin style bratwurst is sometimes topped with a locally made cheese sauce.
+A Wisconsin-style bratwurst is sometimes topped with a locally made cheese sauce.

-The preparation of bratwurst varies.
-Raw brats can be grilled, boiled, steamed, or braised.
-Pre-cooked ones are often pan seared, grilled, or even heated in a micro wave.
-A very common method in the Upper Midwest of the United States is to braise raw brats in beer, then finish them off on a grill.
+A very common method in the Upper Midwest of the United States is to braise raw brats in beer, and then finish them off on a grill.
 That is my favorite preparation, and the one in the recipe below.
-I braise on the stove top and then finish them off on a George Foreman Basic Grill.
+I braise on the stovetop and then finish them off on a George Foreman Basic Grill.

 I also keep some pre-cooked veal bratwurst in my freezer for a quick meal.
 I always have lacto-fermented sauerkraut and brown mustard in my refrigerator to have with the brats.
 I will take the brats out of the freezer in the morning to thaw.
 I poke a couple of holes in the casings with a fork and grill them on my GF basic grill with some olive oil for approximately 6 minutes until the casings are browned and bubbly.
 I rotate every 2 minutes to ensure even browning.